-The James Bond we see in this movie is actually just the Slender Man wearing a human disguiseWatch the first few seconds of the movie and try to tell me otherwise. badassness from somewhere, and anyone who can kill mooks armed with assault rifles with an old hunting shotgun is very good at killing people.
-The younger Kincade is just following the family of awesomenss by being proactive in his guarding, while his father is "retired" to guarding the estate of MI6's best agent.
+The James Bond we see in this movie is actually just the Slender Man wearing a human disguiseWatch the first few seconds of the movie and try to tell me otherwise. old hunting shotgun is very good at killing people.
+The younger Kincade is just following the family of awesomeness by being proactive in his guarding, while his father is "retired" to guarding the estate of MI6's best agent.

 - I like this.
 Someone write a fanfic.